Already Have an Account? Sign In ›

 Option 2 is where iMessage fits: same goal (reach people by text), different infrastructure (Apple’s network, not carrier SMS).

-Scale outreach without carrier caps
+Scale warm follow-up without carrier caps

 iMessage from your CRM or API.
 Higher reply rates than SMS.
 Integrate and go.